hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologiesAndPrototyping.md

  - SQL itself is technically a programming language, so it can be very useful to learn.

  - There are a variety of engines for SQL databases, but MySQL is one of the most common.
 MySQL is supported by nearly every modern programming language, allowing you to incorporate your SQL database directly into your code.
+For mobile applications, check out SQLite.

 #### NoSQL
  - **NoSQL**, just like the name implies, does not use Structured Query Language.
 There are no structured tables or relationships between tables, there is just data placed freely into formats like columns, graphs, or key-value pairs.